 Day 4 : Local Sightseeing in Bentota

-Maduganga River Safari is a 2-3 hours boat ride in the Madu Ganga river which in the end meets the Indian Ocean.
-This is the 2nd largest wetland in SriLanka spread across 150 acres of land and the last remaining tracts of Mangrove forest.
+Madu Ganga River Safari is a 2-3 hours boat ride in the Madu Ganga river which in the end meets the Indian Ocean.
+This is the 2nd largest wetland in SriLanka spread across 150 acres of land and the last remaining tracts of the Mangrove forest.

-The boat traverses through thick mangrove forests, which provide protection to a large number of aquatic birds, animal and plant species.
+The boat traverses through thick mangrove forests, which protect a large number of aquatic birds, animals, and plant species.
 One can get a chance to see crocodiles, water snakes, tree snakes, and wild boars in their natural habitat during the boat ride.

-Another stop in the Madu River is the island that has only ancient Ganesh temple.
+Another stop in the Madu River is the island that has only ancient Ganesha temple.

-Another interesting thing to do during the safari is the fish spa in the midst of the river.
+Another interesting thing to do during the safari is the fish spa amid the river.
 Sailing through the mangroves, one will encounter several rectangular fish tanks teaming with Gourami fish.
 The primary purpose of these fish tanks is to provide fish therapy.
 The natural environment around the fish spa is fantastic, and you get uninterrupted, scenic views of the vast mangrove forests.
 The fish spa is generally included in the package.

-Sea Turtle hatchery farms is turtle conservation center where the turtles are kept safe from predators and visitors can visit and they will be guided for the complete process of protecting and hatching while visiting.
+Sea Turtle hatchery farms are turtle conservation centers where the turtles are kept safe from predators and visitors can visit and they will be guided for the complete process of protecting and hatching while visiting.